 “Choose your battles carefully, and find humor in every situation.” -Robin, Colorado

 ODD Oppositional Defiance Disorder , ADHD.
-Drugs don’t always work, diagnoses not always correct – trial and error.
-Affects mental health of individual even more reinfodrcing hopelessness and there there is something fundamentally wrong with them.
+Drugs don’t always work, and diagnoses not always correct – trial and error.
+Affects the mental health of individuals even more, reinfodrcing hopelessness, and there there is something fundamentally wrong with them.

 Oppositional defiant disorder (ODD) and conduct disorder (CD) are common behavioural disorders in childhood and adolescence and are associated with brain abnormalities. showed evidence of smaller brain structures and lower brain activity in individuals with ODD/CD in mainly hot EF-related areas: bilateral amygdala, bilateral insula, right striatum, left medial/superior frontal gyrus, and left precuneus.